|

 Communication with God's Holy Spirits:

-The Contribution of Johannes Greber by Clint Tibbs**
+The Contribution of Johannes Greber

 A word before we proceed.

-This site is meant to promote the most pure form of communicating with the spirit world of God, or spiritism.
-To this end, Greber's writings are the best example of that.
+This site is meant to promote the most pure form of spirit communication: communicating with the spirit world of God.
+Greber's writings are the best example of that.
 It is no mystery why honest, thoughtful Christians are turned away from spiritism, especially in the light of the New Age channeling that became quite popular during the 1980s.
-Entities such as Ramtha, Ashtar, Bashar, the Pleiadians, and others deride Christ and God or else give a low opinion of each by renaming them as an impersonal cosmic force or consciousness and, in the case of Christ, as just another prophet.
-The spiritism experienced and promoted by Greber was purely Christian, through and through; that is, Christ is the Son of God and God is Father over all.
-The one and only reason to practice spiritism is to communicate with the holy spirits of God, and through this communication, grow closer to Christ and accept Him as our savior.
-Therefore, this site is not meant to be a shrine to Johannes Greber lest we be guilty of the very thing spoken of in Jude 9.
-Instead, we want to recognize and promote his work as the best and most pure available on the subject of spiritism as well as dealing with some of the big questions in life:
+Entities such as Ramtha, Bashar, the Pleiadians (or the Plejaren), and others deride Christ and God or else give a low opinion of each by renaming them as an impersonal cosmic force or consciousness and, in the case of Christ, as just another prophet.
+The spiritism experienced and promoted by Greber was Christian, yet without paying heed to any particular denomination.
+Christ is the Son of God and God is Father over all.
+The one and only reason to practice spiritism is to communicate with the holy spirits of God, and through this communication, grow closer to Christ and understand why He is known as "the Savior of the world," a quite ambiguous expression which is often the butt of ridicule among non-Christians or "enlightened, anti-religious" people.

 That said, let's look at a brief history of the trailblazer, Johannes Greber.